 The Spider Plant will always hold a special place in our hearts as it was our starter plant way back!
 They tend to be quite easy to care for and can thrive in a range of environments.
-However, a common issue that you tend to find with Spider Plants is that they can become quite droopy if something isn’t right.
+However, a common issue that you tend to find with Spider Plants is that they can become quite droopy or soft if something isn’t right.
 Usually, this is a pre-warning that more symptoms are about to arrive so it’s a good thing if you have caught it at this stage as it makes fixing the issue a lot easier.
 In this post, we will guide you through each of the factors that can lead to your plant drooping, as well as how to solve the issue and get your plant looking healthy again!

 If the drooping leaves are paired with dark brown spots but the leaves aren’t crispy, then overwatering is the most probable cause.
 These plants are pretty hardy and can deal with a whole range of environments, including waterlogged soil for some time.
 However, consistent overwatering will mean their leaves will start to look quite limp as their roots begin to rot and turn mushy.
 You should be watering your plant around once a week in the hottest months of the year, and less frequently in autumn and winter.